hirshi001/TicTacToeToConnect4Workshop/README.md

 At the top of each class (not the file, but the actual class itself), there will be a block of commented out statements which will say which enhancments/changes the class has in comparison to the prevoius class version.

 # LICENCE
-This is Licenced under the MIT licence.
-See the LICENCE file for more information
+This is licenced under the MIT Licence.
+See the LICENCE file in this repository for more information about it.